d5732/portfolio-astro/UX_USER_STORIES.md

 -I want to see examples of his previous work.

--I want to contact him to schedule a consultation, and decide if I want to hire him for a project.
+-I want to contact him to schedule a consultation.

 -Resume present and available for download